Paying for your health care can be stressful, expensive and confusing but we want to make this process as easy as possible. We’re here to help.

 If you provide Southwest Health with your insurance information during registration, we can bill your insurance company on your behalf.
 In the event that you are not able to provide your insurance information at the time of registration, please send us a copy of your card via fax at (608) 342-4756 or mail it to the address below with “Attn: Patient Financial” in the address.

 Please remember, all charges not paid by your insurance company, including coinsurance and deductible amounts, must be paid within 30 days of billing unless you contact us to establish payment arrangements.
+To find out more about billing and insurance, check out our Frequently Asked Questions.

 To pay by Visa or MasterCard, click here.